-This section provides basic troubleshooting information to help you solve some common problems that might occur while you are setting up the server.
+This chapter provides basic troubleshooting information to help you solve some common problems that might occur while you are setting up the server.

-If you cannot locate and correct the problem using the information in this chapter, see Appendix A, "Getting help and technical assistance," on page 59, the Problem Determination and Service Guide on the IBM xSeries Documentation CD, and the "Server Support" flowchart inside the front cover of this document.
+If you cannot diagnose and correct a problem by using the information in this chapter, see Appendix A, "Getting help and technical assistance," on page 65, the Problem Determination and Service Guide on the IBM[®] System x Documentation CD, and the "Server Support" flowchart in the front of this document.